 - HLS is versatile.
-Content creators often have the option to encode the same livestream at multiple quality settings and viewers can dynamically request the best option available, given their specific bandwidth at any given moment.
+Content creators often have the option to encode the same livestream at multiple quality settings.
+Viewers can dynamically request the best option available, given their specific bandwidth at any given moment.
 The adaptive bitrate means if the network is congested or if viewers/listeners have a poor network connection, they can go to a lower bitrate and get a smaller resolution video or lower bitrate audio.

 - HLS is highly scalable.
 Due to the web technology that underlies HLS, it can easily scale for delivery using ordinary web servers across a global content delivery network (CDN).

 - HLS can work as a playback mechanism.
-As such, any video, movie, song or podcast can be put into a web server and served up.
+Any video, movie, song or podcast can be put into a web server and served up.
 Or live media content can be produced and added as time goes on.
-Clients will keep up and keep refreshing the new media to play it back.
+Clients will keep refreshing the new media to play it back.

-Fortunately, Apple heard the industry’s calls for lower latency and delivered an extension of the HLS protocol: Low-Latency HLS.
-Low-Latency HLS enables low-latency content streaming, promising to achieve sub-two-second latencies at scale, while also offering backward compatibility to existing clients.
-In May, the Low-Latency HLS specification was incorporated into the overarching HLS standard.
+Fortunately, Apple heard the industry’s calls for lower latency audio and delivered an extension of the HLS protocol: Low-Latency HLS.
+Low-Latency HLS enables low-latency content streaming, promising to achieve sub-two-second latencies at scale while offering backward compatibility to existing clients.
+In May, the Low-Latency HLS specification was incorporated into the overarching HLS protocol.